 CelebStoner has reported each and every death associated with the vape epidemic sweeping the nation.
-As of this moment, 26 people have died in 22 states since August of some sort of lung or pulmonary-related illness due to vaping either nicotine via e-cigs or catridges filled with cannabis and who knows what else or some combination of both.
+As of now, 44 people have died in 24 states since August of some sort of lung or pulmonary-related illness due to vaping either nicotine via e-cigs or catridges filled with cannabis and who knows what else or some combination of both.

 The causes of death range from the use of flavored additives and diluents in the oils that when heated irritate the lungs and can lead to pneumonia and possibly death.
 A fungicide, myclobutanil, when heated, turns into hydrogen cyanide.
 The Mayo Clinic identified "direct toxicity or tissue damage from noxious chemical fumes" in vape devices as another cause.